JHWorld0214/.github/profile/README.md

 # 🌈 JHWorld 🌈
-"Why is there a 'panda' in the name?
+"Why is there a 'JH' in the name?
 Well, there's a sad story here.
-We don't get enough sleep and we have dark circles as a result, and we are becoming more and more like pandas."
+JH wants to make his kingdom with his talented coworkers and make a good impact on the world."

 <!--